CU-BioKEM/user-guide/docs/source/processing/environments.rst

 Executables
 -----------
 - ``biokem/blanca/alpine-interactive``: starts an interactive session with X forwarding, use this launch jobs.
-This command only allocates a single CPU with no GPUs.
-- ``biokem/blanca/alpine-custom``: starts an interactive session that takes the following arguments:
+You can add the following arguments, if you want to request additional resources:

     - ``-c`` or ``--cpus`` # of CPUs
     - ``-g`` or ``--gpus`` # of GPUs